qualityshepherd/brine/posts/southern_coast.md

 **1601: The Bone-Wind Chimes:** Animal bones hang from dead trees, creating a haunting melody.
 The song tells the tale of the Battle of Mistwood.
 Disturb their precise arrangement, and the melody is lost—unsettling the fallen dead.

 **1602 Mammoth Maw** A hillside splits open, revealing an enormous mammoth half-buried in swamp mud.
 Its gnarled tusks rise like fallen trees, fur matted and thick with decay.

-The ground shifts subtly beneath its massive form, as though the creature still slumbers.
+The ground shifts subtly beneath its massive form, as though the creature only slumbers.
 The marsh hums with an ancient presence—the air growing dense, sweet with rot and forgotten blood.
 Some say it died in battle, others that the land itself caught it.
 Approach, and feel the creature's strange, silent pull.

 **1603 Old Pete's Boggery** Wooden walkways wind through the marsh, connecting islands of relatively solid ground. **Pete** (`Weathered, Honest, Sharp`) and his twelve workers harvest peat from carefully managed bogs—fuel that keeps the region's hearths burning.
 The work is hard, but the marsh provides for those who know its ways.